I try to stay away from controversy on my little baking blog.

 I can model the behavior that I want to see in them.
 I hope that my children will see in me a love for others, regardless of physical appearance.
 I hope that they will remain blissfully ignorant of the pain and destruction caused by prejudice and racism for many, many more years.

-Maybe we can all make a Cheerios Cake and celebrate family and love!
+Maybe we can all make a simple cake for someone you love!

 Now.
 Do you want to know how I really feel about segregation?

 Just in case you want to make your own Cheerios Cake here is what I did: